Doghouse-Mike/my-notes/content/Swift notes.md

 Remember that those are case sensitive though.
 So prefix "a day" or suffix "JPG" would return FALSE

-## Below here is Stuff from Donking around in Swift Playgrounds without Really Knowing what I'm Doing.
+## Below Here is Stuff from Donking Around in Swift Playgrounds without Really Knowing What I'm Doing.

 [[Boolean]] is either true OR false.
 Meaning we can write *conditional code*.
 If